bytezn/softwaredefined/readme.md

 ## Vault & Policy (agent only feature for workloads on Azure Stack)

 Mandatory parameters required to auto configure the backup vault and policy. change the parameters to match whether policy is daily, weekly or other.
+These parameters below are required for the OMS Backup configuration in Azure at runtime.
+It is not available for Azure Stack.

 "vaultName": "vmbackupvault"
 "policyName":"MyPolicy"